smbjorklund/media_update/doc/repo.md

 This give us a clear separation between our code and the standard Drupal code.
 The commit history in the root repo is then only about our code and we have the full Drupal history in the sub-repo when we need to investigate Drupal issues.
-It's also easy to upgrade Drupal with a simple git merge and to update modules with drush download.
+It’s also easy to upgrade Drupal with a simple git merge and to update modules with drush download.

 The cross-repo symlinks are: